Willson Contreras Preview, Player Props: Cardinals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is first in MLB with a collective 9.5 strikeouts per nine innings.
+- The Braves pitching staff leads the league with a collective 9.5 strikeouts per nine innings.

-- The Braves' 3.79 team ERA ranks third across all league pitching staffs.
+- The Braves have the fourth-ranked team ERA among all league pitching staffs (3.84).

-- The Braves allow the second-fewest home runs in baseball (141 total, one per game).
+- The Braves give up the second-fewest home runs in baseball (145 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.